olegpoltora/olegpoltora/README.md

 *Open-source projects and tools I am an author of or involved in*

+### PerformanceMeasurer

+Open source Java library for getting information about workflow of Java application        [GitHub](https://github.com/olegpoltora/PerformanceMeasurer)

 [more details…](https://poltora.info/project/)

 ## Nuances of Java development

 *This blog is about Java development and describes in detail the most interesting topics*

+### All you want to know about Singleton

+The singleton design pattern is one of the most inappropriately used patterns.
+In this article we review several implementations of a singleton that work correctly in multithreaded environment, with serialization and cloning tasks and even with reflection attacks.

+### SynchronousQueue VS TransferQueue

+One addition in Java 7 is an interface TransferQueue in addition already exists from Java 5 SynchronousQueue.
+What is the reason of new interface?

+### How to use ConcurrentHashMap in Java

+Before Java 1.5, if you need Map implementation, which can be safely used in multithreading Java-application, you have only Hashtable or synchronized Map, because HashMap is NOT safe.

 [more details…](https://poltora.info/blog/)